Zone of Inhibition Test for Antimicrobial Activity

 Zone of Inhibition Testing is a fast, qualitative means to measure the ability of an antimicrobial agent to inhibit the growth of microorganisms.
 In the world of antimicrobial substances/surfaces, the degree to which these materials are inhibitory can be of vital importance to the health of the consumer.
 This test is an outstanding qualitative way for manufacturers of antimicrobial surfaces/substances to be able to compare the inhibition levels of their products.

-Microchem Laboratory was built around antimicrobial innovation and antimicrobial research and development.
+Microchem Laboratory provides a full range of antimicrobial tests to support product developers.
 If your company is interested in screening chemicals, products, or antimicrobial treatments for their ability to inhibit the growth of microorganisms, the zone of inhibition test may be a great place to start.
+Contact the lab or get a price quote today.

 Get A Testing Quote